 On April 8, 2003, the Company conducted its fourth quarter and fiscal year end earnings call.
-The Company again reported a drop-off in comparable store revenues for the quarter, this time of 4.8%.
+The Company again reported a drop-off in comparable store revenues for the quarter, this time of 4.8%, and a drop in diluted earnings per share of 33.3% for the quarter, compared to the fourth quarter of fiscal 2001.
 Management confirmed the previously announced diluted earnings per share guidance for fiscal 2003, but withdrew any quarterly guidance.
-In response to an investor question, management again stated that the special committee continued to exist but was not active.
+In response to an investor question, management again stated that the special committee continued to remain in place, but was not active.

-Mr. Edison called Mr. Netter again on April 8, 2003, to state that the board was ready to "lock in" new board members and to inquire whether Dolphin had selected its nominees.
+Mr. Edison called Mr. Netter on April 8, 2003, to state that the board was ready to "lock in" new board members and to inquire whether Dolphin had selected its nominees.
 Mr. Netter responded that Dolphin would identify its nominees in advance of the April 12, 2003 deadline imposed under the Company's by-laws.
 On April 10, 2003, Dolphin delivered a letter to the Company notifying the Company of the Dolphin nominees and providing the required information concerning the nominees.